 Due to the potential for methane gas, leachate migration, soil degradation and instability in soils on and adjacent to operating and closed landfill sites and other contaminated sites (often referred to as 'brownfield' sites) mitigating measures shall be required to ensure public health and safety.
-There are two operating landfill sites (both owned and operated by the Municipality) in Southwest Middlesex, one in Lot 23, Concession III of the former Township of Mosa and the other in Lot 23, Range I North in the former Township of Ekfrid.
+There are two closed landfill sites located in Southwest Middlesex.
+The 'Limerick' site is located at Lot 23, Concession III of the former twp. of Mosa and the 'Trillium' site is located at Lot 23, Range I North in the former Township of Ekfrid.
+The latter currently functions as a temporary transfer station and constitutes the Municipality's main landfill site.
+There are two operating landfill sites (both owned and operated by the Municipality) in Southwest Middlesex, one in Lot 23.
+Concession III of the former Township of Mosa and the other in Lot 23, Range I North in the former Township of Ekfrid.
 The latter constitutes the Municipality's main landfill site.
 Adjacent lands have been acquired by the Municipality for possible future expansion.
 There is no documented, comprehensive listing of abandoned or closed landfill sites or other 'brownfield' sites in the Municipality.

-7.4.1.1 LANDS ADJACENT TO LANDFILL SITES
+7.4.1.1 LANDS ADJACENT TO CLOSED LANDFILL SITES